top of page

 These are the only ways that any information about any person is collected by the Greater San Diego Science and Engineering Fair as of the time of this writing.
 Other forms may be created in the future if other opportunities are then offered by the GSDSEF, and should be included in the above list.

-The full text of COPPA, and helpful documents constructed by the Federal Trade Commission, are all available on the FTC's Web site entitled "KIDZ Privacy" located at http://www.ftc.gov/kidzprivacy/.
+The full text of COPPA, and helpful documents constructed by the Federal Trade Commission, are all available on the "Children's Privacy" page of the FTC's website at https://www.ftc.gov/business-guidance/privacy-security/childrens-privacy.

 Questions about GSDSEFs Privacy Policy

-If you have any questions or concerns about the policy described above, please Contact Us online located at the bottom of the GSDSEF website homepage.
-This web site is presently maintained by the GSDSEF.
+If you have any questions or concerns about the policy described above, please click a Contact Us link, here or at the bottom of each GSDSEF website page.